hardbyte/python-can/doc/interfaces/neovi.rst

 Installation
 ------------
-This icsneovi interface requires the installation of the ICS neoVI DLL and python-ics package.
+This neovi interface requires the installation of the ICS neoVI DLL and python-ics package.

 - Download and install the Intrepid Product Drivers